feasible-io/simulations/README.md

 ## Miscellaneous
 Also included is a Python script `CreateAnimation.py` to render an animation (optionally an mp4 movie) from the simulation dump file.
-FOr how to use it, run the following:
+For how to use it, run the following:
 ```bash
 $ python -u ./CreateAnimation.py --help
 ```